jesselessa/jessbook/README.md

 ## Main features

-- Authenticate users with JWT an bcrypt.
+- Authenticate users with **JWT** an **bcrypt**.
 - Allow users to reset their password.
 - Enable user to create, update or delete posts.
 - Fetch users posts from the backend API and display them on their profile page.
 - Facilitate interactions between users with features such as "like" and "follow"/"unfollow".
 - Support both dark and light themes for the user interface.

+## Setting up the database

+Before running the project locally, you will need to set up the database.
+Follow the following steps :

+### 1. Create a MySQL database

+If you have not already done so, create a MySQL database for Jessbook.
+You can do this using MySQL Workbench or any other MySQL database management tool.

+### 2. Configure database connection

+Update the database connection configuration in the project to match your local MySQL database settings.
+You can find the database configuration file at the following path : `api/utils/connect.js`.

 ## Run the project locally

-1. Before running the project locally, launch the database.
+Now that the database is set up, you can run the project locally by following these steps :

-2. Open your terminal and navigate to the location where you want the local repository to be copied
+1. Open your terminal and navigate to the location where you want the local repository to be copied
-3. Clone the repository : `git clone https://github.com/jesselessa/jessbook.git`
+2. Clone the repository : `git clone https://github.com/jesselessa/jessbook.git`
-4. Navigate to the project directory : `cd jessbook`
+3. Navigate to the project directory : `cd jessbook`
-5. Inside the project directory :
+4. Inside the project directory :
    - Run the application in development mode : `npm run dev`
    - Start the server to connect it to the database : `npm start`
-6. Open http://localhost:5173 in your web browser to view the live application
+5. Open http://localhost:5173 in your web browser to view the live application

 ## Getting Started with Vite